 Are you a multicultural job seeker, military veteran, part of the LGBT+ community or have a disability?
 More than ever before, the answer is likely to be “yes.”
 Increasingly, employers pay attention to diversity and inclusion — so candidates should know how to talk about diversity in an interview setting.

-How To Talk About Diversity In An Interview
+10 Tips on How to Talk About Diversity in an Interview

 Employers and hiring managers interviewing you expect a direct gaze and a firm handshake.
 Your interviewer will remember your confidence and self-assuredness if you maintain direct (but not totally uncomfortable) eye contact.
 It’s a gesture that means you are listening and you care about what’s being discussed.

 In wondering how to talk about diversity in an interview, know that it’s your time to self-promote.
 Although it may feel distasteful to some, it’s perfectly normal to promote your abilities and diverse background through telling specific, factual stories from your experience.
 Be concise and confident.
 Whether you’re a veteran, a person of color, a woman in a male-dominated industry, have a disability or are part of the LGBT+ community, present your diversity as an asset to the role and company you’re applying for.

 Before the interview, come up with 4-5 examples of times you’ve done a job or task well.
 What was the problem or issue, what did you do, and what was the outcome?
 Be specific.
 These are your own stories.
 Practice recounting them, because they can serve as strong answers to pretty much all the questions an employer might ask.
 What sets you apart?
 Are you part of any cultural or otherwise identity-related groups, such as an LGBT+ alliance or a women’s group?
 How has your background contributed to successes in past roles?